RayOfDaylon/SpaceRox/README.md

 # SpaceRox
 Remake of Atari Asteroids 1979 arcade game using Unreal Engine

+An example gameplay video is available at https://www.youtube.com/watch?v=mXKK6ThleVQ

 Unreal Engine 5.1 or higher required.

 Only keyboard input supported at present.